Apartment Troubles: Reception

 On review aggregator website Rotten Tomatoes, the film has a rating of 43% based on reviews from 7 critics, with an average rating of 4.3/10.
 Sandie Angulo Chen of Common Sense Media awarded the film one star out of four.
 Kate Erbland of The Dissolve awarded it three stars out of five.

 Geoff Berkshire of Variety called Apartment Troubles "a slight and only mildly amusing buddy comedy".

 Justin Lowe of The Hollywood Reporter, wrote: "Creative miscalculation rarely gets celebrated so enthusiastically".

-According to Michael Nordine of IndieWire, the comedy that he seen was "awry".
+According to Michael Nordine of IndieWire, the comedy that he saw was "awry".